Top Waitress Interview Questions with Example Answers [2022]

 • - Ability to work with others

-• Question: What makes you a good fit for this company?
+• Question: What makes you the best candidate for this job?

 Sample Answer: I am a hard worker who is always willing to learn new tasks.
-I have experience working in a fast-paced environment and can handle stress well.
+I have experience working in a fast-paced environment and have strong interpersonal skills.
+I am confident that I can be an asset to your team.

 What the interviewer is looking for: